-Reading is intrinsically incorporated across the curriculum, whether it be reading a problem in numeracy, accessing instructions in a food technology session, using inference and deduction to explore a painting in art or sourcing information for a topic from a book or the internet.
-Teachers must exploit every opportunity for making reading real.
-Children should be exposed to a wide variety of real literature and alternative texts.
-It is important to emphasise that reading skills such as inference and deduction can be developed through a wide genre of texts aside from writing or print.
+Reading is intrinsically incorporated across the curriculum, whether it be reading a problem in Maths, accessing instructions in a Design and Technology session, using inference and deduction to explore a painting in Art or sourcing information for a topic from a book or the internet.
+Children are provided with many opportunities to read, enjoy and share books as well as being emerged in language rich environments with access to a breadth of vocabulary and print.